Professional business coaching for discerning women

-In 2016, we founded WOMAN AT WORK, a professional business coaching for women.
+In 2016, I founded WOMAN AT WORK, a professional business coaching for women.
 Read the full story here.

 Katharina, you have worked in brand communications, marketing and PR for twenty years, founded your own consulting firm fifteen years ago, are always busy with many projects.
 Now it’s coaching.
 How does it come?